top of page

 As of January 2026, CMS permanently added all ABA CPT codes (97151 through 97158, plus 0362T and 0373T) to the Medicare telehealth list.
 This means telehealth delivery is no longer provisional for ABA therapy billing services under Medicare.
 Commercial payers and state Medicaid programs set their own telehealth rules, so always verify coverage by payer before billing telehealth sessions.

 If your RBT session bills without HM on a Medicaid claim that requires it, the denial is automatic.
-Managing ABA CPT code modifiers across 40+ state Medicaid programs is not a task suited to a general medical billing team.
+Managing aba therapy cpt codes and their modifier requirements across 40+ state Medicaid programs is not a task suited to a general medical billing team.

 97154: Group Adaptive Behavior Treatment by Technician